-Finally, Column (2) of Table 6 reports results for a different process innovation measure that indicates whether the firm introduced a new production process for its main product.
+To get closer to the theoretical concept of process innovation, Column (2) of Table 7 reports results for a different process innovation measure that indicates whether the establishment introduced a new production process for its main product.
 This is a binary dependent variable so I estimate Equation (5.1) as a probit regression.
 As expected, Thai tariff reductions are negatively associated with process innovation of exporters.